Logo

 3. Track your campaign performance & barcode usage

 Now that you have your campaign all ready to go and your retailer starts selling or giving them away, you want to track how many codes have been used and how your campaign is doing.
+The great news is that you can do that right from your reservation codes overview in the redeemed column of your campaign's batch.

 As soon as the first codes have been redeemed, you will see it here.